matthew-brett/pydagogue/foundation.rst

 really good, because it means that, if Eve and I have an object with the same filename (hash) that means it almost certainly contains the exact same contents.

-Eve recommends the 'SHA1' hashing algorithm, and I'm in no position to disgree with her.
+Eve recommends the 'SHA1' hashing algorithm, and I'm in no position to disagree with her.
 Now we've got a unique string to use as a key for each file.
-For example, we run the SHA1 algorithm over the current book files and we get
+For example, we run the SHA1 algorithm over the current book files and we get these:
-these:

 ========================  ========================================
 Filename                  SHA1 hash